-I did an interview with a budding self-help expert Laura Marie today.
-Watching her on the other side of the screen was quite soothing for me.
-She was like a work of art to behold; porcelain skin that folded across the structure of her face and hair like spun silk.
-She was full of vigor for life.
-Her words, lightly tinted with a French accent.
-I couldn’t stop thinking after the interview was over, about women in general.
+I did an interview today.
+After the interview was over, I found myself thinking about women in general.
 It is so important that as women, we are out in the world setting an example of what it looks like to fully embody and express ourselves.
 It is time that those of us who were born female, release our resistance to our own gender and begin to embrace and express our feminine essence.
 Women have been in resistance to the divine feminine within themselves for far too long just like human society has been in resistance to the divine feminine for far too long.

 The dimension we are living in is a dimension designed for the purpose of expansion; and in this dimension, expansion is the byproduct of contrast.
 By contrast, we mean polar energies.
 This is a dimension of duality.
 And this is why as we digress away from the unity of source energy, we can see two polar energies arise.
 For centuries these polar energies have been referred to as yin and yang or the god and goddess.
 The goddess represents the divine feminine; the god represents the divine masculine.
 On a manifested level this translates to a physical woman and a physical man.